 It is common to keep personal photos and instructional pictures on computer.
 Many people also use personal photo as a wallpaper or use for screen saver.
 However, there is always a privacy problem when dealing with images.
 Both Windows and Mac computers by default will show image thumbnail in File Explorer and Finder respectively.
 This could cause annoying problem when a private picture is shown in the preview and people nearby can accidentally see it.
 If you are struggling with image preview, here is how to disable image preview in Windows and Mac.

-Where Can You See Image Preview in Windows?
+Where Can You See Image Preview?

 As far as we have checked, below are the places you can preview the images in Windows: